MewsSystems/gitbook-connector-api/webhooks.md

 # Webhooks

-Whenever integration client is changing its state webhook message could be sent to certain url set in webhook field.
+Whenever integration client is changing its state webhook message is sent to certain webhook url field set on that client.
+Webhook url is instatiated per integration and responds on action made on property level.

 ## Integration Created